openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

-SLH-DSA has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that can be, depending on the parameter choice, far greater than those of traditional or Dilithium + ECC signature schemes.
+SLH-DSA has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that can be, depending on the parameter choice, far greater than those of traditional or ML-DSA + ECC signature schemes.

 Pertaining to the execution time, the particularly costly operation in SLH-DSA is the signature generation.
 In order to achieve short signature generation